View All 1839 Classic Head Quarter Eagle

 Description

 The 1839 Proof Classic Head Quarter Eagle is a proof Gold Quarter Eagle struck at the Philadelphia Mint, part of the Classic Head Quarter Eagles 1834-1839 series.
-With a mintage of only 5, this is an extremely rare issue.
-The obverse features Liberty facing left wearing a fillet or headband inscribed LIBERTY, while the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM without the motto E PLURIBUS UNUM.
-Designed by William Kneass.
+With a mintage of 5, this is an extremely rare issue — ranked 0th of 4 mint variants by mintage, with 0% of production.
+The obverse features Liberty facing left wearing a fillet or headband inscribed LIBERTY and the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM without the motto E PLURIBUS UNUM.
+Minted during the age of Jacksonian democracy and the rise of the common man, as new branch mints opened in Charlotte, Dahlonega, and New Orleans.
+As a proof issue, this coin was struck multiple times on specially prepared polished planchets using polished dies, producing mirror-like fields and frosted design elements prized by collectors.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Auction record: $188,000 PR62 08-02-2012 Heritage Auctions.
 Struck in 90% gold, 10% copper, weighing 4.18 grams, 17.5 mm in diameter, with a reeded edge.
 Cataloged as PCGS #7715.
-The Classic Head Quarter Eagle was introduced in 1834 after the gold content of U.S. A short series spanning 1834-1839 that bridges the gap between early and mid-19th century gold coinage.
-The Charlotte (C) and Dahlonega (D) mintmark issues of 1838-1839 are the first Southern branch mint gold coins.

 External References